 ALISON TAYLOR

 Alison Taylor is a clinical associate professor at NYU Stern School of Business, and the executive director at Ethical Systems.
 Her previous work experience includes being a Managing Director at non-profit business network BSR and a Senior Managing Director at Control Risks.
-She holds advisory roles at KKR, VentureESG, sustainability non-profit BSR, Pictet Group, and Zai Lab, and is a member of the World Economic Forum Global Future Council on Good Governance.
+She holds advisory roles at KKR, VentureESG, sustainability non-profit BSR, and Pictet Group, and is a member of the World Economic Forum Global Future Council on Good Governance.
 She has expertise in strategy, sustainability, political and social risk, culture and behavior, human rights, ethics and compliance, stakeholder engagement, anti corruption and professional responsibility.
 Her book Higher Ground: How Business Can do the Right Thing in a Turbulent World was published by Harvard Business Review Press in February 2024.
 Alison received her Bachelor of Arts in Modern History from Balliol College, Oxford University, her MA in International Relations from the University of Chicago, and MA in Organizational Psychology from Columbia University.

 Speech topics